-PassMark Software® conducted objective performance testing on six (6) Enterprise Endpoint Security products during January and July 2014.
+PassMark Software[®] conducted objective performance testing on four (4) security products during October 2017, with all but one of these products being Enterprise Endpoint Security products.
 This report presents our results from these performance tests.

-Benchmarking was performed using sixteen performance metrics to assess product performance and system impact on the endpoint or client machine.
+Benchmarking was performed using seventeen performance metrics to assess product performance and system impact on the endpoint or client machine.
 The metrics which were used in testing are as follows:

 - Word Document Launch and Open Time;

 - Internet Explorer Launch Time;

 - On-Demand Scan Time;

-- Scheduled Scan Time;

 - CPU Usage during Scan;

 - Browse Time;

 - File Copy, Move and Delete;

 - Network Throughput;

 - File Compression and Decompression;

 - File Write, Open and Close;

 - Memory Usage during System Idle;

 - Memory Usage during Scan;

+- Memory Usage during Activity;

 - CPU Usage during System Idle;

+- CPU Usage during Activity;

 - Installation Time;

 - Installation Size; and

 - Boot Time.